evgenykrivov/chatai/README.md

 #### 1. **Authorization Page**

 - Custom login flow with form validation.
-- Authentication via a simulated backend with JWT token management.
+- Authentication via backend with JWT token management.
 - Error messages are displayed dynamically for each field.

 #### 2. **Chat List Page**

 - Displays available chats with:
    - Chat name
    - Last message
    - Timestamp of the last activity (e.g., "10 minutes ago").
 - Real-time updates using `RTK Query`.
 - "Create New Chat" button opens a popup for chat creation.

 #### 3. **Chat Page**

 - Displays user and bot messages in a conversational layout:
    - User messages are aligned to the right.
    - Bot messages are aligned to the left.
 - Supports optimistic UI updates:
    - Temporary user messages appear instantly.
    - Errors in message delivery are highlighted.

 ---